Headway personal injury lawyers code of conduct

-- Should when dealing with service users/carers conduct themselves in a manner, which upholds and enhances the reputation of Headway and the other firms of solicitors featured in the list.
+- Should, when dealing with brain injury survivors/carers, conduct themselves in a manner, which upholds and enhances the reputation of Headway and other firms of solicitors featured in the Directory.

 - Should not claim to have specialist skills or experience, which they do not possess.

-- Should not pressurise Headway Groups and Branches to endorse or recommend the services offered by the firm.
+- Should not put pressure on Headway Groups and Branches to endorse or recommend the services offered by the firm.

-- Should provide Headway service users/carers with a free initial consultation to answer any questions they may have, provide them with appropriate information about the firm and to allow them to make an informed choice.
+- Should provide brain injury survivors/carers with a free initial consultation to answer any questions they may have, provide them with appropriate information about the firm and to allow them to make an informed choice.

-- Should not put undue pressure on Headway service users/carers to appoint the firm to act on their behalf and should recognise their right to consider other solicitors prior to making a decision about who should represent them.
+- Should not put undue pressure on brain injury survivors/carers to appoint the firm to act on their behalf and should recognise their right to consider other solicitors prior to making a decision about who should represent them.

-- Should act in the best interests of the service users/carers and not make excessive or unnecessary charges.
+- Should act in the best interests of the brain injury survivors/carers and not make excessive or unnecessary charges.

-- Should keep themselves up to date with current law and undertake regular Headway training to help them fully understand the needs, issues and aspirations of service users/carers.
+- Should keep themselves up to date with current law and undertake regular Headway training to help them fully understand the needs, issues and aspirations of brain injury survivors/carers.

-- Should recognise that service users/carers are often coping with extremely distressing circumstances and provide them with the respect and sensitivity required at such times.
+- Should recognise that brain injury survivors/carers are often coping with extremely distressing circumstances and treat them with the respect and sensitivity required at such times.

 - Should recognise their duty to avoid sexual, financial, emotional or any other form of client exploitation.
-In particular, they must not use their professional relationship to establish or pursue a sexual or improper emotional relationship with a service user.
+In particular, they must not use their professional relationship to establish or pursue a sexual or improper emotional relationship with a brain injury survivor.

-- Should respect the privacy and dignity of the service users/carers and not make approaches within the hospital setting, which might be interpreted as applying undue pressure on Headway service users/carers.
+- Should respect the privacy and dignity of the brain injury survivors/ carers and not make unsolicited approaches within the hospital or other clinical settings, which might be interpreted as applying undue pressure on brain injury survivors/carers.